NOMINATION FORM: 2022-2023 COHORT

-The Council on Technology and Engineering Teacher Education (CTETE) is the international professional organization focusing on the needs of Technology & Engineering Teacher Education.
-The CTETE is affiliated with the International Technology and Engineering Educators Association (ITEEA).
-Founded in 1950, the CTETE strives to: (a) provide educational leadership opportunities for its members; (b) stimulate research and scholarship related to the technology and engineering education profession; and (c) support and further the professional ideals of technology and engineering teacher education.
+The Council on Technology and Engineering Teacher Education (CTETE) is the international professional organization focusing on the needs of Technology and Engineering Teacher Education.
+CTETE is affiliated with ITEEA.
+CTETE strives to: (a) provide educational leadership opportunities for its members; (b) stimulate research and scholarship related to the technology and engineering education profession; and (c) support and further the professional ideals of technology and engineering teacher education.

 CTETE continues to create leadership opportunities for technology and engineering educators and was asked to design and implement a unique plan for enhancing leadership and professional development opportunities for junior faculty in the academy.
 A group of early-career technology and engineering education faculty was assembled to facilitate a sense of community and scholarly/professional development.
 With the success of the first year program, the project expanded for 2007-08 to include six more emerging junior faculty in a cohort, the monthly online seminars, as well as a 2-day meeting at the ITEEA Annual Conference to introduce participants to National Science Foundation and National Academy of Engineering representatives.